 Check out their Instagram for “secret” menu items.
 You can also score an amazing birthday sundae here with your ID.
 They offer both fries and tater tots.
 Personally, I think their tots are unmatched.
 Plus, there are half a dozen unique dipping sauces (also totally vegan) to plunge your sides or burger into.

 Monty’s is located in a few spots in Los Angeles, with increasing popularity.
 The spot in Koreatown doesn’t have very much seating, so going during off-peak hours is advisable.
-During Covid times, they have a good set up for customers.
-You order from outside and wait under umbrellas for your order to be called.
-Then, your order is pushed to you out the window on a custom built rolling tray.

 3. Cassell’s Hamburgers

 After decades of business, Cassell’s went through a revamp.
 This chic restaurant has a retro diner style with an excellent menu that will satisfy everyone.
 Carnivores and herbivores alike will find something to their liking on the menu.
 Are you a fan of sweet potato or waffle fries?
 They’ve got both.
 Do you like a THICK milkshake?
 They’ve got that too.
 This place may be most notable for its grill items, but don’t pass on their pies.
 Come the holiday season, you can also preorder full size pies for your gatherings.

 If you thought you could just show up at Quarters (or really any KBBQ spot in K-Town) on Saturday night without a reservation, think again.
 Quarters is a particularly popular spot.
 It has a stylish atmosphere nestled in the Chapman Plaza and is a real local favorite.